top of page

 • Fiber supplementation: soluble fibers (psyllium, for example) are recommended, especially in cases of constipation, to regulate transit.

-• Drug treatments :
+• Medication treatments :

 • Antispasmodics: used to reduce intestinal cramps and relieve abdominal pain.